maximelehericy/nextcloud-docker-test-env/README.md

 I have now a nearly complete production system, and my work would have probably be a lot easier if I had had this before.
 So here is the guide, and I hope it will help others having a proper test lab that will in the end serve Nextcloud development, performance and stability.

+# requirements

+Everything that follow has been done on Linux.
+I don't know how easily it can be ported on other OS.

 # principles and guidelines

 A few key principles, guidelines, that helped me design what follows: